Ask 100 language learners what they struggle with most, and many of them will say ‘speaking with a native speaker’.

 Once you have that list, you can look for specific listening materials about these topics (more on that later).
 This will be very high-value practice material that will give you a lot of useful vocab.

 On the other hand, to improve pure comprehension + conversation skills, it’s not a bad idea to just listen to as many things as you can get your hands on, about a variety of topics!
 Radio, podcast, news broadcasts etc. are excellent for this.
+If you’re learning Spanish, I have some good overviews of Spanish podcasts or Spanish YouTube Channels.

-Go for comprehensible input!
+Go for Comprehensible Input!

 It’s no use listening to something if you don’t understand a single word.
 The input you need is what linguists call comprehensible input.
 That means: texts or audio that you understand for the biggest part, but that’s still a bit challenging: there are still things you discover, new vocabulary that you had to deduce from context, etc.